textileio/community/docs/clients/command-line.md

 Usage:
   textile [OPTIONS] profile <get | set>

-Every peer has a public profile.
-Use this command to get and set profile username and avatar.
-A Textile Account will have different profiles for each of its peers, i.e., mobile, desktop, etc.
+Use this command to view and update the peer profile.
+A Textile account will show a profile for each of its peers, e.g., mobile, desktop, etc.

 Help Options: